NASA-IMPACT/csdap-cumulus/docs/OPERATING.md

 }
 ```

-### Performing a Discovery Dry Run
+### Performing Discovery without Ingestion

 To aid in debugging of a rule's configuration, or to verify the expected list of
 granules from "discovery" only, the `DiscoverAndQueueGranules` workflow also
-supports a `"meta.dryRun"` flag (boolean value) to enable or disable a
+supports a `"meta.discoverOnly"` flag (boolean value) to disable or enable
-"dry run".
-When a rule's `"meta.dryRun"` flag is set to `true`, the workflow
+subequent ingestion.
+When a rule's `"meta.discoverOnly"` flag is set to `true`,
-exits after the "discovery" step, thus avoiding queueing the discovered
+the workflow exits after the "discovery" step, thus avoiding queueing the
-granules (and thus avoiding ingestion and publication to the CMR).
-When the
+discovered granules (and thus avoiding ingestion and publication to the CMR).
-flag is missing or explicitly set to `false`, execution proceeds normally
+When the flag is missing or explicitly set to `false`, execution proceeds
-through the remaining steps of the workflow.
+normally (i.e., granules are queued for ingestion) through the remaining steps
+of the workflow.

 For example: